ErrorTzy/writings/notes/Peter_seminar_mind/GilberHarmanTheIntrinsicQualityofExperience.md

 **The third objection**: Inverted spectrum cannot be explicated in functionalism term

 **Harman's reply**: Belief content is the perceptual content.
 Given that Alice and Fred have inverted perceptual content, they have different belief.
 But they both say "it's red" when they see strawberries.
-Therefore, either (a) one of them is not correctly using language to express belief, or (b)
+Therefore, either (a) one of them is not correctly using language to express belief, or (b) at least one of them's belief is not perceptual content.

 > [!warning]
 >
 > Then tension here is the sameness of belief report and the difference in belief content.
+But we should not say at least one of Alice and Fred are misusing the language.
+They both mean the same thing, in the sense that they refer to the same thing, i.e. the feature on the surface of the apple.
+But they use different mental representation to fix the reference, i.e. they have different qualia.
+Therefore, their belief report are correct, and their belief content is the same as perceptual content.
+It's just, the difference in the content can not be revealed by words.

 > What do we mean when we say we have an experience of somthing?
 In ordinary language, when we say we have a good/bad experience, most of the time we are talking about some non-representational states like satisfaction, fear, anger, joy, etc. The "experience" of seeing a tree, however, is hardly something we say in ordinary language.